ZAPP Image Format Problem

 Every day I get phone calls and e-mails from artists asking about the new image format, and unfortunately also get calls from artists who have already gone through all their images removing the black borders, not realizing that ZAPP will be adding them back and resaving their JPEGs when they apply to the shows that project the images.
 I even got a phone call from a ZAPP show asking about all the different size images they were receiving because they were having trouble creating their program in which they show an image from each artist.

-There are only negative consequences of using the new image format.
+There are only negative consequences of following the new image format instructions.
 The most important is that if you size your images smaller than 1920 pixels long dimension, ZAPP will add black 1920x1920 pixel borders, leaving your images smaller, and your images will be resaved as a JPEG and project smaller than your competitor's images if you apply to any of the shows using digital projectors, which are the top shows in the country.
-When I observed the Cherry Creek jury, I saw examples of this first hand, as did the other artists in the room who were also observing the jury.
+And even if you upload rectangular images at 1920 pixels long dimension, ZAPP will add black borders and resave your JPEG's possibly degrading them.
+When I observed the Cherry Creek jury, I saw examples of smaller images first hand, as did the other artists in the room who were also observing the jury.
 I've heard from a number of show directors that they didn't notice the different size images in their own juries, but the show directors have no stake in you having good looking jury slides.
 I compare this to the art shows that offered to scan slides for artists and didn't make any attempt to color correct them, which resulted in artists having bad looking images in the system.
 Your jury slides are the most important asset you have and are the only thing that can get you accepted to the shows you apply to.
 For monitor jurying, there is virtually no difference because the black borders were never seen by the jurors because they viewed the images on a black web page background.
-Therefore there is no need to not upload black bordered images or take the black borders off your existing images, which some artists have done because of the confusing wording on the ZAPP web site.
+Therefore there is no need take the black borders off your existing images, which some artists have done because of the confusing wording on the ZAPP web site.

 The last consequence of the new image format is that you'll have the wrong size jury images on your computer for the many shows not using ZAPP but asking for the 1920x1920 pixel images on CD.
 We've spent years campaigning the shows to adapt the 1920x1920 pixel square jury image format as the only fair way for shows to view both horizontal and vertical images exactly the same size because, like 35mm slides when rotated, the opening stays the same.
 This is especially important as monitors are getting more wide screen and horizontal images will could have an even larger advantage if shows stop asking for the square image format.